COT-WORLD/DJANGO_CHAT_ROOM/README.md

 # DJANGO_CHAT_ROOM

 **Django Chat Room** is a real-time web application that allows users to create and join topic-based study rooms, engage in threaded conversations, and manage personalized user profiles.
-It features user authentication, including Google SSO integration, responsive design, and activity tracking to enhance collaboration and communication.
+It features user authentication, including Google SSO integration, responsive design, and activity tracking to enhance collaboration and communication.On Render's free deployment, the application runs faster due to query optimization with **Django Debug Toolbar**.
+Despite slow database connections, the website remains highly responsive and performs well, providing a smooth experience for users.

 ## Website Link